lse-ds105/ds105a-project-chadgpt/README.md

 - Investigation of the relationship between recipe popularity and nutritional content
 - Data-driven recommendations for nutritious meals

-## 📚 Preperation
+## 📚 Preparation
 If you want to replicate the analysis in this notebook, you will need to:
 1. Clone this repository to your computer
 2. Add it to your VSCode workspace
-3. Create a Reddit account and take note of your credentials (Reddit username, Reddit password, client ID, client secret)
+3. Create a Reddit developer account and take note of your credentials (Reddit username, Reddit password, client ID, client secret)
+4. Create an OpenAI developer account and take note of your API key.
+This requires approximately $3 in GPT-3.5-turbo tokens.
 4. Create a plain text file called `credentials.json` and add your Reddit credentials there:

     ```json